martymcflywa/ecu/README.md

 ecu
 ===

-This is my working folder for studying at ECU Bachelor of Information Technology
+This is my working folder for studying at ECU.
+U65 - Bachelor of Computer Science.